subhamNRchoudhary/Data-Science-Road-Map/README.md

    - **Example:** You could use ANOVA to find out if students in Class 10 are taller on average than students in Class 9 and Class 8.

 ### 15. **Time Series Analysis**
-   **What is Time Series Analysis?** This method is used to analyze data that changes over time, like stock prices or weather temperatures.
+   **What is Time Series Analysis?** This method analyzes data that changes over time, like stock prices or weather temperatures.
 It helps predict future values based on past data.
-   - **Example:** If you want to predict the sales for a store in the next month, you can use time series analysis to study past sales data.
+   **Example:** If you want to predict a store's sales in the next month, you can use time series analysis to study past sales data.

 ---

-* NumPy and Pandas *
+*NumPy and Pandas*

 ### 1. **Arrays and DataFrames (NumPy Arrays, Pandas DataFrame)**
    - **NumPy Arrays**: Arrays are the core of NumPy, which are collections of elements of the same type.
 They allow for mathematical operations on large datasets and come with a wide array of methods for manipulating them, such as reshaping, slicing, and performing vectorized operations.